ABOUT CERF

 Role Defined:

 • Affinity Hub Leads facilitate regular conversations within their respective affinity areas, respond to data analysis, identify community needs, share information with other community / business / industry cluster tables, provide capacity-building resources for community participation, and gather feedback and decisions from community members across Affinity and Subregional Tables.
-Their primary focus is to facilitate the flow of information regarding HRTC priorities between stakeholders and the Steering Committee.
+Their primary focus is to facilitate the flow of information regarding the Collaborative's priorities between stakeholders and the Steering Committee.

 • Table Partner Leads, meanwhile, support the work of small businesses, economic development, and other underrepresented populations that require additional data gathering and in-depth planning.